radin-ayu/agenticai/website/Lab-1.md

     ![image](./imgs/imgs_1/chat.png)
 22. From the dropdown menu, select your agent.
     ![image](./imgs/imgs_1/agent_selection.png)
 23. Now, you can use use your agent.
 Try to ask some queries.
-"Generate all accounts"
+"Generate information about all accounts"
     ![image](./imgs/imgs_1/generate_outcome.png)
 24. Try with another prompt / query: "Generate information about all contacts"
     ![image](./imgs/imgs_1/generate_outcome1.png)